Studio20-2017/sanctuary/jesus.md

 <div class="jesustext" id="second">
 <h1>How U.S. Policy Fueled Mexican Migration</h1>
-<p class="biggertext">If a Mexican farmer needs to sell his coffee for ten dollars to make a profit, an American farmer needs to sell his coffee for eight dollars.
+<p>If a Mexican farmer needs to sell his coffee for ten dollars to make a profit, an American farmer needs to sell his coffee for eight dollars.
 This is because the American farmer has wiggle room to make less and still profit off of his commodity.</p>

 <p>(Part centering what Jesus’s family did for a living in Mexico)</p>